Theory for Anomalous NMR Response in Pb_{1-x}Tl_{x}Te on Charge Kondo Effect: Formulation

 As shown in Appendix\ref{SpectralFunction}, the Green function of the conduction electrons $G_{\rm c}({\bf r},{\rm i}\varepsilon_{n})$ is expressed by a spectral representation as

 with a spectral function

-where $N_{\rm F}\equiv mk_{\rm F}/2\pi^{2}$ is the density of states of conduction electrons at the Fermi level, and $\epsilon_{\rm F}$ and $\epsilon_{\rm c}$ are the Fermi energy of conduction electrons and the energy cutoff of the conduction band in the hole (check) picture and a mean-free path due to the impurity scattering,~\cite{AGD} respectively.
+where $N_{\rm F}\equiv mk_{\rm F}/2\pi^{2} {N}$ is the density of states of conduction electrons at the Fermi level, {per lattice site and spin component, and} $\epsilon_{\rm F}$ and $\epsilon_{\rm c}$ are the Fermi energy of conduction electrons and the energy cutoff of the conduction band in the hole (check) picture and a mean-free path due to the impurity scattering,~\cite{AGD} respectively.
 In the limit $k_{\rm F}r\ll1$, the spectral function takes a form as

 The Green function of localized electron at valence-skipping site, i.e., Tl site, is given by

 where $\epsilon_{\rm d}$ is the energy level of localized electron measured from the chemical potential.